Polymers in Regeneration

 Osteogenic differentiation of human bone marrow mesenchymal stem cells (hBMSCs) on poly(styrene-co-acrylonitrile) surface with micro-scale roughness (Bone cell-specific markers in red: alizarin red S)

-The department of biocompatibility places value on the investigation of cell and biomaterial interactions.
+The department Polymers in Regeneration places value on the investigation of cell and biomaterial interactions.
 The aim is to analyse the various material features for cell material interactions and to determine their influence on (stem) cell function, self-renewal and tissue regeneration.
 The natures of biomaterials, such as the elasticity, roughness, geometry, anisotrophy and surface chemistry could strongly influence the functions and fate of stem cells.